 The Governors receive half termly information to enable them to monitor the performance of the School compared with aims, strategies and financial budgets.
 As funding is based on pupil numbers this is the key performance indicator.
-Pupils' numbers were 65 against a forecast of 38.
+Pupils' numbers were 69 against a forecast of 38.

 The Governors compare costs as a percentage of income to monitor financial performance as these are commonly used and benchmarked within the sector.
-Attendance levels have been sustained.
+Attendance levels have been sustained at 84%.

 Another key performance indicator is the successful outcome of the Ofsted inspection of 2016 where the Academy received a grading of 'good' with some outstanding features.
-The Governors competently completed a full governance review prior to the full inspection and continue to review their capacity annually.
-The Academy has also been recognised by the Department of Education as being within the top 3% nationally for pupils, in terms of progress between Key Stage 1 (KS1) and Key Stage 2 (KS2) in Reading, Writing and Mathematics in 2017.
+The Governors completed a full governance review prior to the full inspection and continue to review their capacity annually.
+The Academy has been recognised by Optimus Education and has gained accreditation in the Excellence in Pupil Development Award which shows that needs of the Pupils are met by a holistic approach.
+The Academy has positive and comparative results with similar provisions as shown in the Government's bench marking reporting system.